aswinbijukumar/echoaid/STARTUP_GUIDE.md

 - Clear browser cache if needed

 ### **Subscription Management Issues**
-- Ensure you're logged in as admin or super_admin
+- Ensure you're logged in as admin
 - Check browser console for any error messages
 - Verify backend server is running and accessible